armory/documentation/_spinnaker_install_admin_guides/upgrade-oss-to-armory.md

 - Failed to get deployment name.
 ```

-If you see the above error, go into your `/home/spinnaker/.hal/config` file (in your Halyard container), search for the offending field, and remove the yaml block (either comment it out, or completely remove it).
-For example, in the above case, find the `deploymentEnvironment.nodeSelectors field`, and remove it).
+If you see the above error, go to the `/home/spinnaker/.hal/config` file in your Halyard container, search for the offending field, and remove the yaml block (comment it out or completely remove it).

+For example, in the above case, find the `deploymentEnvironment.nodeSelectors field`, and remove it.
 Repeat as necessary.